 - 1 There is a 1 year time lag to show the full 12 months performance therefore data is 2016/17 rather than 2017/18 - 2 There is a reporting lag in some areas which means that data is not fully reconciled at time of reporting therefore should be treated as provisional. - 3 Data is reported quarterly, with a time lag, to allow monitoring of the 12 week quit period. - 4 One month lag as data is supplied nationally. - 5 From May 2016 18 Weeks RTT data will be reported with a one month lag time to allow accurate information to be reported inline with national reporting timelines.
-Please note arrows and staus have been updated for November due to reporting error. - 6 There is a 2 month lag in data due to SMR recording - 7 There is a lag time for national data, local data supplied and reported quarterly - 8 There is a 6 month lag in reporting any data included is the most up to date data available. - 9 There is a 1 month lag for data.
+Please note arrows and status have been updated for November due to reporting error. - 6 CAMHS data unavailable for August 2017 at time of reporting - 7 Psychological Therapy data does not include CAMHS or LD as unavailable at the time of reporting - 8 There is a 2 month lag in data due to SMR recording - 9 There is a lag time for national data, local data supplied and reported quarterly - 10 There is a 6 month lag in reporting any data included is the most up to date data available. - 11 There is a 1 month lag for data.
 A data snapshot is taken and used to compile these reports.
 Routine data collection and amendment usually take place on a daily basis however data should be interpreted as provisional because delays in data entry may occur or data updates may be made after the snapshot was taken.